jmiao24/PSPA_analysis/README.md

 # POP-Inf_analysis

-This repository contains the analysis code for POP-Inf paper: [Assumption-lean and data-adaptive post-prediction inference](https://arxiv.org/abs/2311.14220).
+This repository contains the analysis code for paper: [Assumption-lean and data-adaptive post-prediction inference](https://arxiv.org/abs/2311.14220).

 ## Simulations